sothyrachan/Kanban_Task_Board/src/README.md

 # 📝 Kanban Board App – README

-Welcome!
-This is a simple web app to help you manage your tasks using drag-and-drop.
-Below is a beginner-friendly explanation of the different parts of the code and what each function does.

----

 ## 📁 File: `main.ts`

 This is the **main file** where the app connects to the webpage (HTML) and makes everything work.